Accelerated 2-Year JD Program

 You can earn your law degree in two years – without sacrificing Drexel University’s signature approach to hands-on education that prepares you for legal practice.
 It all depends on how ready you are to focus on school and get to work – practicing law.

 Here’s how it works.
-Fast Forward students complete the same number of credit hours as those in the traditional three-year program.
+2-year students complete the same number of credit hours as those in the traditional 3-year program.
 The big difference?
 You start sooner – with a summer term – and complete the program in two years rather than three.

 What’s the catch?
 There isn’t one.
 You’ll have the same courses, professors, electives, and opportunities (for co-op, clinics, Trial Team, Law Review, etc.) in both the 2-year and 3-year programs.
 The difference?
-You’ll be doing it in fast-forward.
+You’ll be doing it on an accelerated timeline.

 That means you’ll save time, plus the challenges of living without an income during a third year of school.
 You can begin practicing law sooner.
 And you’ll be a step ahead on your career path.

-Is Fast Forward for everyone?
+Is the 2-year program for everyone?
 No, it isn’t.
-But if you bring solid academic credentials, a readiness to buckle down and a desire to start your career early, Fast Forward just might be your speed.
+But if you bring solid academic credentials, a readiness to buckle down and a desire to start your career early, the accelerated program just might be your speed.